(Spanish meat, vegetable and rice dish)

 - Paella de Mariscos (Seafood paella): Use a combination of seafood — mussels, shrimp, lobster, squid, clams, cuttlefish.
 Go directly to sauteing the garlic and paprika in the oil.
 (You can omit the rosemary).
 After adding the rice and other ingredients, let it cook for about 10 minutes, then push the seafood down into the rice and liquid and continue to simmer until the rice is cooked through.
 Use a seafood or fish broth for maximum flavor of the sea.

-- Paella Mixta (Mixed paella): Use any combination of a variety of ingredients to suit your taste.
+- Paella Mixta (Mixed paella): The people of Valencia would suffer apoplexy, but you can use any combination of a variety of ingredients to suit your taste.
 Many versions have a meat ingredient and a seafood ingredient.
-For meats, options include chicken, pork, rabbit, chorizo sausage, snails and duck.
-For vegetables try adding chopped bell peppers, onions, capers or pimentos.
+For meats, options include chicken, pork, rabbit, snails and duck.
+For vegetables try adding artichoke hearts, chopped bell peppers, capers or pimentos.
 Olives are never added to paella in Spain, but they are a very popular addition in Latin America.

 - Replace 1 cup of the stock or broth with 1 cup of a nice Spanish white wine for an added layer of flavor.